-Saturday, July 23, 2016 our youngest was 6 days old and in traditional fashion the hubby had just walked our last visitors of the night to our front door.
+Saturday, July 23, 2016 our youngest was 6 days old.
+It was a beautiful hot summer day.
+My husband was walking and talking with our neighbors as they headed home.
 They had come by to see the new baby.
-Heading up to her room for another feeding we passed my husband at the door and asked him to check the mailbox as he was heading outside.
+Heading up to her room for another feeding as we passed my husband I and asked him to check the mailbox.
 He came in and innocently placed a pink certified mail postcard on our kitchen counter.
-With no concern in his voice, as he walked into our family room and sat down, he pointed to the counter and told me we had a letter from the Sickle Cell Diease Association of America.
+With no concern in his voice, as he walked into our family room and sat down, he pointed to the counter and told me we had a letter from the Sickle Cell Disease Association of America (SCDAA).
 He asked me to pick it up from the post office on Monday.

 Monday, July 25, 2016, I had to be one of the first 5 people in the post office line, but of course it felt like I was number 5000.
 With my infant sleeping in her car seat that’s hooked to my arm like glue, I raced to my car as if I was trying to win a gold medal in the 50-meter dash.
 I snapped my little one in her car seat and quickly jumped in the front to open the letter.
 I opened the letter and as I read it, my face hit the steering wheel, the tears that raced down the sides of my face won the 50-meter dash instead.

 At home our story continued.
 I called the number the letter instructed me to call.
 I would love to tell you that I made it through the call with power and control, but nope!
 The representative on the phone explained to me that the next step in this process was an educational session that hadn’t been scheduled yet, but was tentatively planned for August or September.
 She explained that they would contact us when they determined the date and time.
-She also suggested that I not go online by myself while waiting for contact because she didn’t want me to run into information that would cause fear or be untrue.
-I agreed but asked for someone to speak to now or a way to get information.
-The representative told me I could get information from their office (my hubby went that day) but the person I would speak with was away at a conference and couldn’t be reached.
+I asked for someone to speak to now to get more information.
+The representative told me the person I would need to speak with, Dr. Wanda Shurney, was away at a conference and couldn’t be reached.

-After we hung up, and I went into what I now call “advocate mood.”
-I knew myself well enough to know I couldn’t wait until the doctor came back from a conference next week nor until this information session that has no date.
-But the representative was right, maybe going online would not be good either.
+I knew myself well enough to know I couldn’t wait until the doctor came back from a conference next week nor until this information session that had no date.
 So I called my kids’ primary physician’s office.
 Although I found out she was out of town, the nurse promised that one of the other doctors would call me back.
-And, I guess that rep from the Sickle Cell Disease Association must have known I was going to have a hard time, because within an hour, I got a call from the CEO/Medical Director, Dr. Wanda Shurney as well.
+And, I guess that rep from the SCDAA must have known I was going to have a hard time, because within an hour, I got a call from the Michigan Chapter’s Medical Director, Dr. Wanda Shurney as well.

 I had the ear of two patient and kind doctors.
 My family had a vacation planned and I was already cancelling it my head, but Dr. Shurney “required” me to continue to live our lives.
 She explained that things would be different but that they did not have to stop.
 She continued to “require” me to teach my daughter that she is strong and show her how to live her best life.
-She had never met me, but she walked me through how to plan for our family vacation and the things I should do if something occurred out of town.
+She walked me through how to plan for our family vacation and the things I should do if complications of the disease occurred while out of town.

 I know many of you have your own stories.
 You try every day to fight through anxiety and fear and take hold of courage and faith.

 How did I end up with Facebook, Twitter, and a blog?
 Because these daily battles are difficult!
-But there’s a community of people all over the world fighting and there’s no need for any of us to fight on our own.
+But there’s a community of people all over the world fighting and it’s helpful not to fight on our own.

 Since Monday, July 25, 2016, we’ve connected with other people conquering Sickle Cell

-Diease and other illnesses.
+Disease and other illnesses.
 We’ve learned things from each other and supported one another while fighting for our kids, loved ones, and ourselves.
-The beauty is being willing to help others along the way.

 Whatever your story, let’s choose courage together.